jrobchin/Computer-Vision-Basics-with-Python-Keras-and-OpenCV/README.md

 * Using the environment.yml file provided, run

-        $ conda create -n cv --file environment.yml
+        $ conda create -n cv --file environment.yml or, if you have an existing environment

+        $ conda install -n [ENV_NAME] --file spec-file.txt # install packages into an existing env
 * Activate the environment

         $ activate cv